 Most of the congregation today drives from other parts of St. John's to worship.
 But the presence of George Street United Church is still felt in downtown St. John's and its doors remain open to those who wish to worship within its walls.
 In 1873, an iron bell in the church tower rang out its invitation; today an electronic chime continues that tradition, sending its peals out over the rooftops of downtown St. John's twice a day.

 The church was designated as a Registered Heritage Structure in March 2000.

-Also view the George Street United Church Registered Heritage Structure on the Heritage Foundation of Newfoundland and Labrador web site.
+Also view the George Street United Church Registered Heritage Structure and the George Street United Church – City of St. John's Heritage Site on the Heritage Foundation of Newfoundland and Labrador web site.
 The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
 To view a complete list or search for a particular structure visit the Heritage Foundation's Property Search page.